zsradu/ZeroGravitySumo/memory-bank/game-design-document.md

 ### **Concept Summary**

-*Zero-Gravity Sumo* is a fast-paced, multiplayer game set in a zero-gravity space arena.
-Players control spaceships with the goal of pushing other players and AI-controlled bots out of a central "safe" zone while avoiding being pushed out themselves.
-The game features full 3D movement, a third-person camera, and a dynamic environment where players and bots can join or leave at any time, even mid-round.
-It’s designed to be simple, engaging, and replayable with minimalistic 3D visuals and intuitive controls.
+*Zero-Gravity Sumo* is a fast-paced, single-player game set in a zero-gravity space arena.
+The player controls a spaceship, aiming to push AI-controlled bots out of a central "safe" zone while avoiding elimination themselves.
+The game offers full 3D movement, a third-person camera, and a dynamic environment where bots can join or leave at any time, even mid-round.
+It’s designed to be simple, engaging, and replayable, with minimalistic 3D visuals and intuitive controls, simulating a multiplayer feel through bot interactions.

 ### **Target Audience**